cockroachdb/docs/v21.1/update-data.md

 </section>

-## `INSERT ...
-ON CONFLICT ...
-DO UPDATE`
+## INSERT ON CONFLICT

-To insert new rows into a table, and update rows with `UNIQUE`-constrained values that conflict with any values of the new rows, use an `INSERT ...
+To insert new rows into a table, and to update rows with `UNIQUE`-constrained values that conflict with any values of the new rows, use an `INSERT ...
 ON CONFLICT ...
 DO UPDATE` statement.

 `INSERT ...
 ON CONFLICT ...
 DO UPDATE` is semantically identical to `UPSERT`, when the conflicting values are in the primary key and the action to take on conflict is to update the conflicting rows with the new rows. `INSERT ...
-ON CONFLICT` is more flexible and can be used to consider uniqueness for columns not in the primary key.
+ON CONFLICT` is more flexible than `UPSERT`, and can be used to consider uniqueness for columns not in the primary key.
 With `INSERT ...
-ON CONFLICT`, you can also control how to update rows in the event of a conflict (as opposed to just overwriting the rows with the new rows, as is done by `UPSERT` statements).
+ON CONFLICT`, you can also control how to update rows in the event of a conflict.
+This contrasts with the behavior of an `UPSERT` statement, which just overwrites conflicting rows with new rows.

 ### SQL syntax